pulp-platform/pulpino/README.md

 - test

 Postponed
-- delay_microseconds() function because it should be hardcoded depending on the frequency used
+- delay_microseconds() function because it should be hardcoded depending on the frequency used (I wrote one generic function but need to be overriden later)

 Problems